Ada-Developers-Academy/core-unit-2/intro-to-sql/deleting-records.md

 Before we delete a record in a table, we should first determine:

-- Which table contains the data we need to update
+- Which table contains the data we need to delete
-- Which record(s) we need to update
+- Which record(s) need to be removed
   - How can we determine how to accurately find these records, and only these records?

 ### !callout-danger